profiteroles/profiteroles/README.md

 ### Hi there 👋

-🔭 I’m currently working on finance app which tells how to get your things togerther 😄 🌱 I’m currently doing my Diploma in Software Development 👯 I’m looking to collaborte on Flutter
+🔭 I’m currently working on finance app which tells how to get your things togerther 😄<br/>
+🌱 I’m currently doing my Diploma in Software Development<br/>
+👯 I’m looking to collaborte on Flutter<br/>
-🤔 I’m looking for help with opening up new opportunties in app development field 💬 Ask me about make awesome apps with Flutter or React Native ⚡ Fun fact: How to put an elephant in the fridge?
+🤔 I’m looking for help with opening up new opportunties in app development field<br/>
+💬 Ask me about make awesome apps with Flutter or React Native<br/>
+⚡ Fun fact: How to put an elephant in the fridge?<br/>

 <!--
 **profiteroles/profiteroles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.